 Room to grow

 As you grow an online community, it’s important to have a platform that grows with you.
 A community that’s made up of 10 people is very different from a community of 1,000.
-A good platform should grow with you and empower you to serve your members really well, throughout its growth.
+A good community platform should grow with you and empower you to serve your community really well, throughout its growth.

 Quality of community-building